alibaba/dexposed/README.md

 Integration
 -----------
-Directly add dexposed aar to your project as compile libraries, it contains two so files "libdexposed.so libdexposed_l.so" from 'dexposed' directory and dexposedbridge.jar
+Directly add dexposed aar to your project as compile libraries, it contains a jar file "dexposedbridge.jar" two so files "libdexposed.so libdexposed_l.so" from 'dexposed' directory.

 Gradle dependency like following: